Measured performance

 Reconciled electrical and optical data

 Configuration and session logging are provided via NFC.
-Irradiance measurements were manually acquired and time-aligned with logged operating states.
+Irradiance measurements were acquired with calibration fixtures ensuring repeatable near-contact geometry and time-aligned with logged operating states.

 |---|---|---|---|---|---|